RAKWireless/rakwireless-docs/docs/Product-Categories/WisBlock/RAK5005-O/Datasheet/README.md

 ### WisBlock Module in Production

-RAK5005-O supports different kind of modules, according to the function and its the position on the RAK5005-O.  WisBlock series modules are divided in the following categories:
+RAK5005-O supports different kinds of modules, according to the function and its position on the RAK5005-O.  WisBlock series modules are divided into the following categories:

 - [WisBlock Core](/Product-Categories/WisBlock/#wisblock-core/)

 WisBlock Core module is the core computing and wireless connectivity unit within the WisBlock series.
 It integrates an MCU, a LoRa, a WiFi-BLE, or other wireless transceiver modules in a single package.
 The data collected by sensors are processed by the MCU and sent to the cloud through LoRa or WiFi wireless links.
 The BLE interface can also be used for short-range communication and indoor positioning function.

 The table below shows the WisBlock Core modules:

-The table below shows the [WisBlock Core modules:

 | **P/N**  | **RAK module on it** | **Function** | **Chipset**              |
 | -------- | -------------------- | ------------ | ------------------------ |